marrober/pacman/README.md

 ## Patch registry routes
 Patch the cluster to enable image streams for external access.
-Get the route and a user token for access to the image streams.

 ````bash
 oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge